-You can also use drive time calculations to help your customers make decisions.
-A store finder page can help customers decide which location is easier for them to get to using a distance matrix.
+Calculating driving distance can be useful for online search and for location analysis.
+For example,a store finder page that uses a distance matrixcan help customers decide location is easier for them to get to using a distance matrix.

 Determining drive times to many points of interest involves multiple calculations.
 This is because drive times to multiple potential destinations need to be calculated.